 Why Use a Shipping Container?

-The use of shipping containers as temporary or semi-permanent installations has boomed over the past few years.
+The use of these as temporary or semi-permanent installations has boomed over the past few years.
 And it’s not just due to the fact that they are relatively inexpensive and easy to customise.

 Professional shipping containers painters can use high-quality paint to give it the exact finish that you are looking for.
-You can also get shipping containers in a range of sizes between 10ft and 40ft – and if this is too small, you can stack the shipping containers or join them side-by-side.
+You can also get units in a range of sizes between 10ft and 40ft – and if this is too small, you can stack them or join them side-by-side.

 This gives you complete flexibility over the features of your stall, it’s size and shape, visual impact, and, consequently, how much you spend.
-There is also the option of using second-hand shipping containers which will also help to bring down the cost if you wish.
+There are also second-hand options which will also help to bring down the cost if you wish.

 The Shipping Container Conversion Process

-Once your shipping container is ready it will be delivered to the site and ready to go.
+Once it is ready it will be delivered to the site and ready to go.

 Using a shipping container as a stall at a festival, outdoor space, or exhibition is the ideal solution.
 It is easy to brand, decorate, customise, and can be functional, fit in with your brand, and be moved easily.